Project Tasks and Planning

 - Where do you want to be in 5-10 years?

-- What do you need to fulfill that goal?
-This might be skills, experience, knowledge or contacts.
+- What do you need to fulfil that goal?
+These might be skills, experience, knowledge or contacts.

 - What are the obvious steps along the way?
 For instance, if I want to speak at the TED conference, speaking at a TEDx event might be a useful prior milestone.
 This would require having something to talk about (an idea worth sharing) plus some skills around presenting your idea clearly and powerfully.